Andy-Big/Marlin_FB_Reborn_Old/README.md

 Based on [Marlin 3D Printer Firmware] (https://github.com/MarlinFirmware/Marlin) version 2.0.9.2

 ## The main thing
-(updated 11.26.2021)
+(updated 10.28.2021)
+- activated Linear Advance
+- WiFi interface for printer control and file transfer
+- the filament end sensor is active
+- table calibration is enabled ("Align the table" with manual adjustment of the nozzle height by 9 points)
+- adjustment is enabled by the table screws at 4 points, corresponding to the position of the adjusting screws ("Align the corners")
 - fixed all the jambs of the output of Russian-language inscriptions
 - support for Russian filenames
-- table calibration is enabled ("Align the table" with manual adjustment of the nozzle height by 9 points)
-- adjustment is enabled by the table screws at 4 points, corresponding to the position of the adjusting screws ("Align the corners")
-- the filament end sensor is active
-- activated alternative to jerks - Junction Deviation
-- Linear Advance is temporarily not activated
 - by default, there is a limit on the acceleration of the axes - 3000 mm/s\*s, speed - 250 mm/s
 - interface - standard graphical with a modified main screen
 - choice of interface language - English or Russian
-- WiFi interface for printer control and file transfer

 # New main interface screen
 The home screen has been completely redesigned for both idle and print modes.